 The magnificent Trafalgar Square tree, donated annually by Norway, is not the only Christmas tree of stature, significance and splendour in the English capital each year.
 London also boasts the following:

-Towering Tree at St. Pancras – travellers moving through St. Pancras International should again look on in wonder in 2018 at a spectacular tree towering above the main station concourse.
-Recent designs include the Cirque du Soleil tree.
+Towering Tree at St. Pancras – travellers moving through London’s St. Pancras International will again look on in wonder this year at a spectacular tree towering above the main station concourse.
+Previous designs include the Cirque du Soleil tree.
 It featured projections of performances from the show “Amaluna” and glittering peacock feathers that lit up each time a donation was made to Oxfam.
-In previous years, St. Pancras has showcased such impressive trees as the 2015 structure made from 2,000 Disney Store soft toys and the 2011 Lego tree made from 600,000 bricks.
+St. Pancras has showcased such impressive trees as the 2018 Tiffany tree with its own perfume shop at the base, the 2015 structure made from 2,000 Disney Store soft toys and the 2011 Lego tree made from 600,000 bricks.

 Southbank Centre Sparkle – there are magical lines of twinkling trees dotted along the South Bank to cheer passers-by and offer a welcome to visitors to the centre’s Winter Market each and every year.
-Organisers predict the Southbank Centre Winter Festival will be bigger and better than ever this Christmas, running from early November 2018 to early January 2019.
+Organisers predict the Southbank Centre Winter Festival will be bigger and better than ever this Christmas, usually running from early November to early January.